 TREY is an advocate for their members especially at Tampere University and the city of Tampere, but also on a larger scale in the whole society.
-The student union has shared policies decided by the Council of Representatives, and influencing is done in the framework of those policies.
+The student union has shared policies decided by the Council of Representatives, and advocacy is done in the framework of those policies.

 The educational affairs, social affairs and international affairs sectors all handle advocacy in the student union.
-Many Specialists and board members work in these sectors.
+Many specialists and board members work in these sectors.
 You can find their contact information here.
 The student union also advocates in cooperation with associations.

-Educational affairs (or kopo in short in Finnish) includes studying, teaching, the student’s legal protection, the University and its administration and issues concerning institutes of higher education nationally.
-The advocacy in educational affairs promotes the students’ possibilities of flexible and high-quality studies and their possibilities to participate in developing the education at the University.
+Educational affairs (or kopo in short in Finnish) includes studying, teaching, the student’s legal protection, the university and its administration and issues concerning institutes of higher education nationally.
+The advocacy in educational affairs promotes the students’ possibilities of flexible and high-quality studies and their possibilities to participate in developing the education at the university.

 Advocacy issues include:

 - the quality of teaching and its criteria